 This can also lead to your home’s water supply having a foul smell.
-Galvanized and copper pipes can also develop leaks that can rot and cause damage to your home.
+Galvanized and copper pipes can additionally develop leaks that can rot and cause damage to your home.
 Repiping is the process of replacing your older, rusty pipes with new ones that will help the pressure and quality of the water in your home.

 Polybutylene Pipe Replacement Specialist

-Because this type of pipe was much cheaper and easier to install than other competing materials it was touted by many as being “the pipe of the future”.
+Because this type of pipe was much cheaper and easier to install than other competing materials, it was touted by many as being “the pipe of the future.”
 Its widespread popularity spanned nearly two decades, resulting in a recurring nightmare for countless households, businesses, and municipalities, both domestically and around the globe, but more importantly in the Tucson area.

-At Cal’s Plumbing plumbers are polybutylene pipe specialists.
+Our certified Cal’s Plumbing plumbers are polybutylene pipe specialists.
 We specialize in the replacement of blue polybutylene pipe “blue poly” and grey polybutylene pipe water service piping and interior water distribution piping.
-Most Arizona homes were piped in the 70’s 80’s and 90’s with this type of pipe.
-We have repaired or replaced many polybutylene plumbing systems every year
+Most Arizona homes were piped in the 1970s through the 1990s with this type of pipe.
+We have repaired or replaced many polybutylene plumbing systems every year.

-When Should You Have Repiping Done?
+When Should You Repipe?

-What is Repiping?
+What Is Repiping?

 Repiping is the process of replacing your older, rusty pipes with new ones that will help the pressure and quality of the water in your home.
 Many older Tucson homes were built using galvanized pipes that can corrode after many years or sooner with small slab leaks undetected.

-Here’s an article to help you understand how the cost of re-piping your home will be determined.
+Here’s an article* to help you understand how the cost of repiping your home will be determined.

 The first step will be to find a reputable plumber to help you with your project.
 You’ll need an experienced plumber to help you determine which material will work and the best way to install piping with the current state of your home.
-Once you find a professional, then pipe installation costs will depend on a couple of factors.
+Once you find a professional, then pipe installation costs will depend on a few factors.

 Other benefits are that the flexibility of this type of piping helps to prevent bursts and is not prone to corrosion.
 It also retains heat, which will conserve energy.
 Pipe installation costs will typically be lower with PEX.
 However, it cannot be recycled and allows for possible water contamination from the plastic, though the risks of that are not proven.
 PEX also cannot be used outdoors due to UV [ultraviolet] sensitivity.

 If you’re replacing your existing piping and not installing from scratch, then the amount of demolition required will definitely affect pipe installation costs.
 All of the factors mentioned above will help to determine the cost of piping if it requires demolition.
-The more walls that need to be cut, the higher pipe installation costs will be.
+The more walls that need to be cut, the higher the pipe installation costs will be.

 Overall, the cost of piping will depend on the size of your home and the materials your plumber chooses.
-Make sure to talk to at least three professionals to make sure you find someone who you can trust.
+Be sure to talk to at least three professionals to make sure you find someone who you can trust.
 He or she will be able to come up with a plan that will work for your location and your home.